-- Doubling the number of new phonic sounds learned weekly in Foundation Stage 2 classes (FS2) - PP children identified and spotlighted in all sessions with additional support. - Introducing a revised marking and feedback policy. - Developing the mastery curriculum and introducing the priority curriculum in Year 1 in conjunction with the Maths Hub. - Additional release time: Curriculum leaders of core subject areas have time to spend in classrooms to support the development of teaching staff in their subject area against an identified focus http://multigrade.ioe.ac.uk/fulltext/fulltextB errymixedage.pdf
+- Doubling the number of new phonic sounds learned weekly in Foundation Stage 2 classes (FS2) - More frequent assessments for EYFS and vulnerable children to identify gaps quickly so they can be narrowed immediately. - PP children identified and spotlighted in all sessions with additional support. - Introducing a revised marking and feedback policy. - 2022-23 Developing the mastery curriculum and introducing the priority curriculum in Year 1 in conjunction with the Maths Hub. - 2022-23 Introduction of Mastering number/ maths fluency.
+2023-24 consolidation - 2023-24 Year 4 Sustaining Mastery - Additional release time: Curriculum leaders of core subject areas have time to spend in classrooms to support the development of teaching staff in their subject area against an identified focus http://multigrade.ioe.ac.uk/fulltext/fulltextBe rrymixedage.pdf